kmillee/Frokki/README.md

 https://www.codecademy.com/article/mvc-architecture-model-view-controller
 - Model: The Model is responsible for the data and business logic of the application.
 It represents the state of the application and handles the logic for updating that state:
-    - frog.Frog.java: Represents the data structure for a frog (e.g., name, species, experience, image path).
+    - main.java.frog.Frog.java: Represents the data structure for a main.java.frog (e.g., name, species, experience, image path).
-    - PondSimModel.java: Manages the overall state of the pond simulation, such as the list of frogs, lilypads, reeds, and other entities in the pond.
+    - PondSimModel.java: Manages the overall state of the main.java.pond simulation, such as the list of frogs, lilypads, reeds, and other entities in the main.java.pond.
-    - Serializer.java: Handles saving and loading player data (e.g., frogs, pond state) to and from a JSON file.
+    - Serializer.java: Handles saving and loading player data (e.g., frogs, main.java.pond state) to and from a JSON file.
 - View: The View is responsible for the user interface and displaying data to the user.
 It listens to the controller for updates and renders the state of the model:
-    - frog.FrogBar.java: Displays the frog bar on the taskbar, allowing interactions like clicking to make frogs jump.
+    - main.java.frog.FrogBar.java: Displays the main.java.frog bar on the taskbar, allowing interactions like clicking to make frogs jump.
-    - PondSimView.java: Represents the main pond view, showing the pond, lilypads, frogs, reeds, and other visual elements.
+    - PondSimView.java: Represents the main main.java.pond view, showing the main.java.pond, lilypads, frogs, reeds, and other visual elements.
-    - frogedex.Frogedex.java: Displays the frogedex.Frogedex, showing the list of collected frogs and their details.
+    - main.java.frogedex.Frogedex.java: Displays the main.java.frogedex.Frogedex, showing the list of collected frogs and their details.
 - Component: The Controller is responsible for handling user input and updating the model or view accordingly.
 It acts as the intermediary between the model and the view:
     - PondSimController.java: Handles user interactions (e.g., clicking on frogs, using tools, toggling settings) and updates the model or view as needed.